nandilugio/quick_refs/postgresql.md

 TIMESTAMP               -- date and time
 TIMESTAMPTZ             -- date and time with timezone

-ARRAY                   -- array of values (kind of deprecated in favor of JSONB right?)
+TYPE[]                  -- array of TYPE, 1 indexed! (kind of deprecated in favor of JSONB right?)
 ENUM                    -- enumerated (enum) type
 JSON                    -- JSON data as string (kind of deprecated too right?)
 JSONB                   -- JSON data with binary representation